 For Italians, time isn't as rigid as for Americans.
 The opening hours listed for shops should be considered merely suggestions.
 These times are very loosey-goosey.
 If a shop lists its hours as 8-7 pm, you might not see the shop open until 9:30am.

 Here are some words that you might see on signs posting operational hours:

 ogni ora Hourly

-By the way, if you see a logo that looks like a crossed hammer and sickle, it's not a symbol for communism, it simply refers to "workdays", meaning Monday through Saturday.
+By the way, if you see an icon on these signs (and some street parking signs) that looks like a crossed hammer and sickle, it's not a symbol for communism, it simply refers to "workdays", meaning Monday through Saturday.
 If you see giorni festivi, simply festivi, or a tiny cross, that means Sundays and religious holidays (there are many that Italians close for... remember, it's a Catholic country... all religious holidays are National holidays even though less and less young Italians describe themselves as practicing Catholics).
-If you see a sign saying chiuso per ferie, it means closed for the holidays.
+If you see a sign saying chiuso per ferie, it means closed for the holiday.
 The "holiday" in August means 4 weeks--for most of Italian workers.
 Shops close up and whole families go to beach resorts or camping.
 If you see chiuso per lutto, this means they are closed for mourning.
-People die in Italy too.
 Most shops are closed on Sundays whether they go to church or stay at home watching the soccer matches.

-I do understand the culture.
-Really I do.
-I understand how time is thought of as a flowing river in Italy and not a commodity to spend.
+We need to understand this wonderful culture.
+I understand how Italians think of time as a flowing river and not a commodity to spend nor save.
 I understand about the midday heat--it's a very hot and humid country.
 In the past when agriculture was the major part of most Italians lives, it was respectful of nature and biological rhythms to rest in the middle of the day rather than waste a body's resources to the heat of the day.

 You can also follow Grand Voyage Italy on: